ngocdz/joinStrings/README.md

-# joinStrings
+##Practice project chap 4 of Automate Boring Stuffs with Python

-short function to join strings from a list, add a comma and space in between, with an 'and' inserted before the last element (practice project chap 4 of Automate Boring Stuffs with Python)
+#A short function to join join strings from a list:

+Return: A string, with added comma and space in between, with an 'and' inserted before the last element ()